rancher/docs/content/rancher/v2.x/en/installation/air-gap-installation/install-rancher/_index.md

 ### Add Private Registry URL to Run Command

-When you get to the section [Choose an SSL Option and Install Rancher]({{< baseurl >}}/rancher/v2.x/en/installation/single-node/#2-choose-an-ssl-option-and-install-rancher), regardless of which install option you choose, prepend your Rancher image tag with your private registry URL (`<registry.yourdomain.com:port>`), as shown in the example below.
+When you get to the section [Choose an SSL Option and Install Rancher]({{< baseurl >}}/rancher/v2.x/en/installation/single-node/#2-choose-an-ssl-option-and-install-rancher), regardless of which install option you choose, prepend your Rancher image tag with your private registry URL (`<REGISTRY.YOURDOMAIN.COM:PORT>`), as shown in the example below.

 ```
 docker run -d --restart=unless-stopped \
  -p 80:80 -p 443:443 \
- <registry.yourdomain.com:port>/rancher/rancher:latest
+ <REGISTRY.YOURDOMAIN.COM:PORT>/rancher/rancher:<RANCHER_VERSION_TAG>
 ```

->**Note:** If you want to skip [3—Configuring Rancher for the Private Registry]({{< baseurl >}}/rancher/v2.x/en/installation/air-gap-installation/config-rancher-for-private-reg/) later, you can complete it now by setting the environment variable `CATTLE_SYSTEM_DEFAULT_REGISTRY`.
+>**Note:** If you want to automatically configure Rancher to default to the private registry, you can do it during the installation by setting the environment variable `CATTLE_SYSTEM_DEFAULT_REGISTRY`.
+This will allow you to skip [3—Configuring Rancher for the Private Registry]({{< baseurl >}}/rancher/v2.x/en/installation/air-gap-installation/config-rancher-for-private-reg/)
 >
 > Example:
 ```
 docker run -d --restart=unless-stopped \
  -p 80:80 -p 443:443 \
- -e CATTLE_SYSTEM_DEFAULT_REGISTRY=<registry.yourdomain.com:port> \
+ -e CATTLE_SYSTEM_DEFAULT_REGISTRY=<REGISTRY.YOURDOMAIN.COM:PORT> \
- <registry.yourdomain.com:port>/rancher/rancher:v2.0.0
+ <REGISTRY.YOURDOMAIN.COM:PORT>/rancher/rancher:v2.0.0
 ```

 ## High Availability Air Gap Install